 INSTALLATION GATE AND SEARCH HOURS ON JBER

 1. Muldoon Gate is located at the entrance to JBER on Provider Drive.
-The gate hours of operation are Monday through Friday, from 5 am - midnight hours, and Saturday & Sunday from 9 am - midnight.
+The gate hours of operation are Monday through Friday, from 5 am - midnight, and Saturday & Sunday from 9 am - midnight.
 On holidays and down days gates will operate on weekend hours.

 1.1.
 Boniface Gate is located at the entrance to JBER on Vandenberg Ave.
 This gate is operated 24 hours a day, seven days a week.

 1.3.
 Post Road Gate is located at the entrance to JBER on Pease Ave.
 The gate hours of operation are 7 days a week, from 6 am - 6 pm, or when directed by higher authority.

 1.3.
 Post Road CVI area is located 100 meters inside the Post Road gate.
 Hours of operation are 7 days a week from 6 am - 6 pm.